FutureTroglodyte/udacity-nd027-data_pipelines/README.md

 ## Data Quality Checks

-Three optional checks are applied to optionally zero to all five tables of the star schema:
+Five checks are applied to optionally tables of the star schema:
+- Checking if songplay_id is unique in songplays
+- Checking if user_id is unique in users
+- Checking if song_id is unique in songs

-- Checking table emptyness
+- Checking if artist_id is unique in artists
-- Cheking for duplicate rows
-- Checking for missing values
+- Checking if start_time is unique in time

-In case the emptyness check fails, the task und consequently the DAG fails.
+As `ignore_fails=False` is set, the task und consequently the DAG would fail, if any of the checks fails.

 The output is given in the logs of the DAGs task `Run_data_quality_checks`: